Fordalex/asteroid_game/readme.md

 - If two players enter the same lobby with the same name it gets confused.
 Hint: Maybe use an id.
 - When a player leaves the lobby sometimes that room still shows as if its populated.
+- unload and beforeunload are not working so I have no idea on how to notify the user someone has left.

 ## Features to implement